Arena rock: 1980s–1990s

 During the 1980s, arena rock evolved in a way that was performance-driven yet far more aggressive and confrontational.
 Mainstream rock became dominated by these hair metal (also known as "glam metal" and "pop metal") bands, with a large emphasis still being put on both on music and visuals.
 Flashy clothing with elements such as heavy makeup and dramatic hairstyles became common.
 Prominent examples of this genre include Def Leppard, Mötley Crüe and Poison.
 Their popularity crashed after the success of alternative rock and grunge bands who began to break through into popular consciousness with an even more abrasive sound, particularly artists influenced by the success of Nirvana in the early 1990s.

-The website AllMusic has opined that "[o]ld-fashioned hard rock became a scarce commodity in the post-alternative rock era; after grunge, many guitar bands not only adopted a self-consciously serious attitude, but also resisted the urge to write fist-pumping, arena-ready choruses."
+The website AllMusic has opined that "old-fashioned hard rock became a scarce commodity in the post-alternative rock era; after grunge, many guitar bands not only adopted a self-consciously serious attitude, but also resisted the urge to write fist-pumping, arena-ready choruses."
 Multiple artists have continued to play on to cult followings.
 Bands Bon Jovi and Van Halen in particular achieved significant commercial success into the 1990s.
 (Note: One example of a direct continuity of sound between groups is how, in 1988, the band Aerosmith gave the outfit Guns N' Roses (GnR) a touring opportunity for the latter's first major set of performances, with GnR guitarist Slash adapting and expanding their mutual, arena-friendly style.
 The Rock and Roll Hall of Fame has remarked that the nine-minute-long GnR single "November Rain" and its related music video "solidified the band as a group of musicians capable of lavish arena-rock level productions both on and off the stage".
 The band notably performed the song at the 1992 MTV Video Music Awards alongside Elton John, a musician who rose to prominence in the arena rock movement back in the 1970s.)
 Later in the '90s and 2000s, post-grunge acts such as Creed and Nickelback released their own successful arena rock anthems.